Zeko enjoys writing about gift ideas and creative ways to celebrate holidays and special occasions.

 Unique Fingerprint Pendants

-Handmade jewelry has always been praised for its originality and uniqueness and has always been an “in vogue” Mother’s Day gift.
+Handmade jewelry has always been praised for its originality and uniqueness and has always been a “vogue” Mother’s Day gift.

-There is a special material called that is a combination of small silver particles, water and binders and it is perfect for DIY projects.
+There is a special material called Precious Metal Clay that is a combination of small silver particles, water, and binders, which is perfect for DIY projects.
 You can easily mold it by hand and work with it just as you would with regular clay.
-After you are ready with your design, you fire the clay with propane torch, or even on the gas stove top, to remove the binder and you get a pure metal piece of jewelry.
-Precious Metal Clay
+After you are ready with your design, you fire the clay with a propane torch, or even on the gas stovetop, remove the binder, and get a pure metal piece of jewelry.

 You can make your own unique fingerprint necklace for Mother’s Day by following the tutorial on A Beautiful Mess.

-On the blog That's What Che Said you can find a nice tutorial for double fingerprint heart necklaces.
-These necklaces are made from regular polymer clay, but it can be substituted for the precious metal clay.
+On the blog, That's What Che Said, you can find a nice tutorial for double-fingerprint heart necklaces.
+These necklaces are made from regular polymer clay, but they can be substituted for Precious Metal Clay.